Main Street station (Toronto)

 Main Street is a station on Line 2 Bloor–Danforth in Toronto, Ontario, Canada and is located on the east side of Main Street a short distance north of Danforth Avenue.
 Connections to GO Transit's commuter train service on the Lakeshore East line can be made at Danforth GO Station, approximately 300 metres to the south on the east side of Main Street.
-Wi-Fi service is available at this station.

 Description

 The TTC station is roughly rectangular in shape and has 3 levels: street level, concourse level and platform level.
 The bus bays, streetcar platform and fare gates are located at street level.
 There are 5 bus bays on the north and east sides of the station building.
 The south side of the building is occupied by a single, long streetcar platform on the inside of a clockwise streetcar loop encircling the building that serves as the eastern terminus of the 506 Carlton streetcar (306 Carlton at night).The bus bays and streetcar platform are behind the fare gates inside the fare-paid area.
 A set of 2 opposing stairwells lead down to the concourse level, where a single up-only escalator leads back to street level.
 The concourse level is home to a Gateway Newsstand.
 From the concourse, 2 more sets of opposing stairwells on the north and south sides of the concourse level lead down to the platforms, with up-only escalators connecting both platforms to the concourse.

 This station became wheelchair accessible in 2004.
 One elevator near the southeast corner of the station building provides access from street level to the concourse level of the eastbound subway platform; a second elevator in the northwest corner provides a connection between the concourse level and the westbound subway platform.
 To facilitate accessibility, automatic sliding doors were added at the street entrance and on the north side of the station building to access the bus bays, along with an accessible fare gate and improved signage.
 A space is reserved for Wheel-Trans vehicles.